Virtual Support During COVID

-When schedules and routines have been thrown out the window, having consistency in mental health support has been a huge benefit for YES client Leo, 18.
-Living with only his mom and dad, Leo has felt very isolated during Washington’s stay-at-home order.
+When schedules and routines were thrown out the window, having consistency in mental health support has been a huge benefit for YES client Luke*, 18.
+Living with only his mom and dad, Luke has felt very isolated during Washington’s stay-at-home order and the following months.

 TeleHealth technology has been an effective way for our organization to not only conduct one-to-one counseling sessions but also continue to provide community-based services through virtual support groups and educational opportunities that help youth build the necessary coping skills to manage through this difficult time.

-During this crisis, YES is determined to continue to provide critical programs and services in responsible, creative and flexible ways to serve children, youth, and families, regardless of their ability to pay for services.
+During this crisis, YES has been determined to continue to provide critical programs and services in responsible, creative and flexible ways to serve children, youth, and families, regardless of their ability to pay for services.

 Thanks to our generous donors youth have been able to continue to recover, heal, and thrive during this difficult time.
 You too can provide lifesaving counseling and treatment today and provide youth with hope for a brighter future!
 Whether you donate $5 or $500, every gift will make a difference in the life of a child or youth seeking hope and recovery.